andrewouko/php-skeleton-for-slim3/README.md

 =============
 1. Initialise the framework
 -------------------
-1.1 Use Skeleton\Framework::init method initialise the framework 1.1.1 Provide a callable that takes Slim\App as an argument and has valid routes as specified here in the slim documentation http://www.slimframework.com/docs/v3/objects/router.html#how-to-create-routes
+a.
+Use Skeleton\Framework::init method initialise the framework
-1.1.2 Provide an array of callables - that take Slim\Container and Psr\Http\Message\ServerRequestInterface as arguments - to be executed in the Entry Middleware
+i.
+Provide a callable that takes Slim\App as an argument and has valid routes as specified here in the slim documentation http://www.slimframework.com/docs/v3/objects/router.html#how-to-create-routes ii.
+Provide an array of callables - that take Slim\Container and Psr\Http\Message\ServerRequestInterface as arguments - to be executed in the Entry Middleware
-1.2 Initialise the environment variables
+a.
+Initialise the environment variables
-1.2.1 default_log_file -> path/to/logs/folder.
-Optional/Redundant if a handler is provided for logging in the dependencies.
-1.2.2 APP_ENV -> the environment context to run the application in.
+i. default_log_file -> path/to/logs/folder.
+Optional/Redundant if a handler is provided for logging in the dependencies. ii.
+APP_ENV -> the environment context to run the application in.
 Mandatory parameter.

 2. Useful abstract and interface classes
 -------------------